The patient focus of SCNM's curriculum begins on day one

 To progress in your clinical education, you must successfully pass a number of milestone exams that address your competence in clinical skills.
 These skills include conducting a patient intake, taking vitals, charting, conducting physical exams, differential diagnoses, interpreting diagnostic results and development of a diagnostic/treatment plan.
 Our students receive mentoring from experts in the field (with a 6-1 ratio of students to physicians), so you can expect your skills to be continually refined.

-The SCNM Medical Center and Pain Relief Center (PRC) immerse students in real-life clinical patient experiences under the supervision of experienced naturopathic physicians.
+The SCNM Medical Center and The Neil Riordan Center for Regenerative Medicine immerse students in real-life clinical patient experiences under the supervision of experienced naturopathic physicians.
 Our clinics expose students to the newest diagnostic and therapeutic equipment in the field.
 In addition to seeing patients at our campus clinics, students also have the opportunity to work with diverse patient populations at the college’s nine community clinics and more than 100 off-site clinics, including hospitals, medical centers and medical mobile units.
 Up to one-quarter of clinical training hours may be earned with other doctoral-level medical professionals, such as MDs, DOs and OMDs.

 Our program is designed to give you the knowledge and confidence to hit the ground running as a practicing physician once you graduate.
 You will treat and see an array of patients and utilize our wide scope of practice during your more than 1,500 clinical experience hours.